Yutong E10: United Kingdom

 Yutong E10s and E12s, as well as other Yutong products, have been sold in the United Kingdom through the Pelican Bus dealership in Castleford since 2018, where a new showroom and workshop for the final assembly and technical support of Yutong buses and coaches opened in January 2023.
 The company is also partnered with battery supplier Zenobe, who assist in installing charging infrastructure and providing new batteries for electric bus operators.

 The first ten Yutong E10s ordered for the United Kingdom market entered service with Go North East in November 2020.
 These Yutongs were branded as Voltra buses for services on routes 53 and 54 between Newcastle upon Tyne and Gateshead, with the launch preceded by a major marketing campaign by Go North East, and were delivered with high-specification interiors and exterior LED lighting designed by Best Impressions.
 Go North East would subsequently take delivery of nine E12s delivered to Voltra specification for use on the QuayCity Q3 service in September 2022.
 Nine E10s were also delivered to First Leeds in 2020, entering service on a route serving the Halton Moor district of Leeds in October; a further 31 began to be delivered to First Essex's Basildon depot during September 2025, with 20 more to be delivered to First West of England's Hengrove and Weston-super-Mare depots and The Buses of Somerset's Taunton depot during 2025.

 In Leicester, fifteen E12s were ordered by Leicester City Council, with eleven delivered to Roberts Travel Group in February 2021 for use on the city's park & ride services and the remaining four delivered to Centrebus in June 2022 for 'Hospital Hopper' services to the University Hospitals of Leicester.
 Centrebus would subsequently take delivery of six E10s in October 2022, the first zero-emissions buses to be delivered through a Department for Transport-funded Zero Emission Bus Regional Areas (ZEBRA) scheme, for use on its 'Orbital' network across Leicester; a further fourteen electric buses are planned to be delivered for this service.
-A fleet of 24 E12s entered service with Nottingham City Transport in April 2024 as part of the electrification of the operator's single-deck fleet, and the first 24 of a final batch of 38 E10s and E12s began entering service at the operator's Trent Bridge garage in February 2025, with the remainder due to be delivered in early 2026.
+A fleet of 24 E12s entered service with Nottingham City Transport in April 2024 as part of the electrification of the operator's single-deck fleet, and the first 24 of a further batch of 38 E10s and E12s began entering service at the operator's Trent Bridge garage in February 2025, with the remainder delivered in late 2025; a further batch of seven E12s were ordered in May 2026 for delivery by April 2027.